 *Don't forget to check out my Studio 5 segment for details about feeding a crowd in the summer!

 Plan Your Menu

 Here are some things to look at when planning your menu:

-Time of day is a HUGE determining factor for what you should prepare.
-There is NOTHING worse than going to a shower at 12:30 and only getting a few finger desserts to eat.
-Here's a chart to help determine what you should serve:
+Time of day is a HUGE determining factor for what kind of party food you should plan to serve.
+There is nothing worse than going to a shower at 12:30 and only getting a few finger desserts to eat.
+So, here's a chart to help determine what you should serve:

-So, if your party goes from 9:30-11am, that would mostly fall under the “light snacks” rule. if your party goes from 6pm-8pm, that mostly falls under the “full dinner” rule.
+If your party goes from 9:30-11am, that would mostly fall under the “light snacks” rule.
+A later party from 6pm-8pm, mostly falls under the “full dinner” rule.
 If your party is from 11:30am – 1pm, that mostly falls under “full lunch” rule.
 See how that works?

 Another thing to keep in mind with time of day is that people will eat and drink more at night than during the day, so plan appropriately.